 Our Process

 Armature does not begin with a product or a portfolio.
-It begins with a diagnostic conversation.
-A structured review of where things stand, what is working, and where the system has gaps.
+It begins with a structural review.
+One conversation across the household's full system: where things stand, what works, where the gaps are.

 01

-A clear picture of complexity, coordination gaps, and whether Armature is the right fit.
+A clear read on complexity, coordination gaps, and whether Armature fits.

 02